helenmurugan/scrambled-tech/README.md

     * Enter “CREDS” in the KEY field.
     * Copy and paste the contents of the creds.json file in the VALUES field.
     * Select “Add”.
+* Add another Config Vars
+    * Enter “PORT” in the KEY field.
+    * Enter 8000 in the VALUES field.
 * Add buildpacks
     * Select “Add buildpack”
     * Select “python”, “Add buildpack”